 This Brown Sugar Peach Muffins recipe features a hint of warm spices and a subtle vanilla aroma that pairs perfectly with fresh sweet peaches.
 A crumble topping and a drizzle of vanilla icing makes them extra special.

 Before I made these muffins, I knew exactly what I wanted!

 A moist muffin with a soft crumb, slightly grainy cornmeal texture, vanilla-scented with a slightly caramel-y flavor, and pieces of fresh peach.

 Yes, that’s all, lol.

 (It’s a girl’s prerogative to want it all, right?)

 After a little experimentation, that’s exactly what I got.
 (Ok, maybe more than a little.
 Let’s just say, the third time is a charm, lol!)

-This Peach Muffin recipe is full of flavor.
-It’ll make your house smell like a bakery as they bake!
+These muffins are full of flavor.
+They’ll make your house smell like a bakery as they bake!

 Here, brown sugar adds notes of caramel.
 Also, a hint of warm spices perfectly accentuates the flavor of peach.
 And last but not least, vanilla makes these muffins smell like sweet peachy heaven.